goncalomb/NBTEditor/README.md

 Contributing
 ------------

-For now, I'm not accepting Pull Requests.
+Contributions to the main branch are welcome.
+Keep the same code style and use tabs for indentation.

-Feel free to send me suggestions and bug reports through [BukkitDev][NBTEditor] or [email][contacts].
+Feel free to send me suggestions and bug reports through Issues, [BukkitDev][NBTEditor] or [email][contacts].